datagrok-ai/public/help/develop/admin/docker-compose.md

 It is possible to run multiple stands of Datagrok on one host machine.
 To do so:

 1. Run the first stand [as usual](#instructions)
-2. Set Datagrok image version with `DATAGROK_VERSION` environment variable.
+2. Set the Datagrok image version with the `DATAGROK_VERSION` environment variable.
 It can be any tag from [Docker Hub](https://hub.docker.com/r/datagrok/datagrok/tags).
 The default value is `latest`.

 For Windows users: